amirongit/notecode/algebra1FullCourse.md

 perfect roots: factors which their exponents are equal or greater than indices of radicals.<br>
 simplified radicals: radicals which don't have factors raised to powers greater than or equal to their index & fractions within their operands.<br>
-like radicals: radicals which sharing the same index & operand; their combination only affects their coefficients.<br>
+like radicals: radicals which sharing the same index & operand; their combination only affects their coefficients.

-conjugates: same sets of given combination of terms combined using different signs.<br>
+conjugates: same sets of given combination of terms combined using different signs.

 methods to remove irrational roots from denominators of rational expressions
 - multiplication of their numerators & denominators by the irrational factor itself